People Can't See It, But This Grocery Worker Still Wears Lipstick Under Her Mask

 Jobs lost.
 Businesses in peril.
 Meetings gone virtual.
 Faces Of The Coronavirus Recession offers snapshots of working lives upended by the pandemic.

 "They question me like, 'Hey you!
-Are you violating the quarantine?' " Ortiz told her neighbor she works in a supermarket, which is why she's been leaving her home.
+Are you violating the quarantine?' "

+Ortiz told her neighbor she works in a supermarket, which is why she's been leaving her home.

-As a low-wage worker, Ortiz wishes she would get paid more during the pandemic because of the extra level of risk she is exposed to.
+As a low-wage worker, Ortiz says she wishes she would get paid more during the pandemic because of the extra level of risk to which she is exposed.
 To get paid more "would be a dream come true," she says.

 As for the neighbor, Ortiz surprised her by getting her some groceries, "and she said, 'Oh my God, you sure?' "